Outmaneuvering Giants: How Dimas Harry Priawan (Dekoruma) Carved a Unique Path in Indonesia’s Furniture Industry

 A David vs. Goliath Story in Retail

 That same year, the company began building its own private label and welcomed custom orders that could be catered to in-house by Dekoruma.
-This allowed the company to provide more cost-efficient, customized products without compromising on variety—something most furniture startups struggle with.
+This allowed the company to provide more cost-efficient, customized products without compromising on supply chain reliability, something most furniture startups struggle with.

 Blibli Acquisition: The Payoff of Playing the Long Game